-The Rinzler Archives will be undergoing renovations between October 2018 and June 2019 to improve storage conditions for our collections and to ensure their preservation long into the future.
-Although our collections will be inaccessible during this period, we will continue to assist researchers with reference inquiries, rights and reproductions requests, and other collections-related matters.
-To request an appointment to visit the archives before our anticipated closure, please email RinzlerArchives@si.edu.
+The Rinzler Archives is closed for renovations to improve storage conditions for our collections and to ensure their preservation long into the future.
+Before planning a visit, please consult this site for our anticipated reopening date.
+Although our collections are currently inaccessible, we will continue to assist researchers with reference inquiries, rights and reproductions requests, and other collections-related matters.
+Contact us at RinzlerArchives@si.edu.

 As a public resource, we invite researchers and artists to use our materials.
 Please make an appointment if you wish to consult materials in the Rinzler Archives.
 Let us know what materials and subjects you are interested in so we can determine if they are available, as some materials are stored offsite.